JuanDavidArce/ComparteRide/README.md

 # How to run it?
 In order to run the project we only need to have docker and docker-compose installed on our computer.
-Once we have them installed, we proceed to place them in the terminal
+Once we have them installed, we proceed to place the next comands in the terminal

 **docker-compose -f local.yml build**